ayanpan/boomi-url-encode/README.md

 I usually refer W3 Schools' URL encoding reference for manually passing the encoded values.
 Link - https://www.w3schools.com/tags/ref_urlencode.ASP

 Here, the Groovy script offers a more robust way of performing this URL encoding activity for the Boomi's native HTTP Connector, since we don't have to manually put all the required search/replace characters.
-Please refer the Groovy (2.4) script - "boomiUrlEncode.groovy".
+Please refer the Groovy (2.4) script - "boomiUrlEncode.groovy", which can be used in Boomi as a **Map Script**.

 However, the aforementioned Groovy script can encode the **space character** as **+** instead of ""%20**.
 In this case, please follow the below steps.